How to use the whites & black sliders in Lightroom | Photofocus

 Right there in the middle of the Basic panel are two mysterious controls bearing the names “Whites” and “Blacks.”
-Whatever do they do?
+What do they do?
 More to the point, how are they used?
 First, let’s explore clipping.

 What is clipping?

 Simply, clipping is the area of a photo that is pure white or pure black.
 Not everything in an image is meant to show detail.
 There are areas where detail must appear in both their highlights and shadows.
-There are other areas that want to be completely white or black.
+Other areas want to be completely white or black.
 The “Whites” and “Blacks” are how to set the brightest white and darkest black while seeing where detail will be lost.
 Frankly, these are the two controls I use first, on every photograph.
-Often times they are the only exposure adjustments I make.
+Often they are the only exposure adjustments I make.

 The Whites control

 There are parts of a photograph that aren’t going to have detail, nor are they supposed to.
 The reflection of the sun in a chrome bumper on a classic car, the light streaming into a room on a bright clear sky day or spotlights in a retail store.
-In the example of the Beetle here’s what the Whites look like before adjusting the Whites and Blacks.
+In the Beetle example, here’s what the Whites look like before adjusting the Whites and Blacks.

 Let’s dig into the opening photo of the classic Volkswagen Beetle.
 The areas that you would expect to see go to pure white or completely black are outlined in red.